 Politics has no place preventing doctors and other health professionals from informing patients about all their health care options, and doctors should not be criminalized for providing constitutionally protected care.

-Attempts to restrict and even ban abortion at the state level are part of an ongoing effort to deny women their right to make their own personal medical decisions.
-Laws that restrict access to abortion hurt women's health and endanger their safety.
+Attempts to restrict and even ban abortion at the state level are part of an ongoing effort to deny people their right to make their own personal medical decisions.
+Laws that restrict access to abortion hurt people’s health and endanger their safety.

-- TRAP laws, which are targeted restrictions against abortion providers
+TRAP laws, which are targeted restrictions against abortion providers

-- Abortion bans, including unconstitutional bans at specific weeks of pregnancy and non-surgical abortion bans
+Abortion bans, including unconstitutional bans at specific weeks of pregnancy and non-surgical abortion bans

-- So-called "personhood" measures
+So-called "personhood" measures

-Planned Parenthood knows that the only way to reduce the need for abortion is to reduce the number of unintended pregnancies.
-The real solution is to increase — not decrease — access to comprehensive sex education and affordable birth control.
+Planned Parenthood knows the only way to reduce the need for abortion is to reduce the number of unintended pregnancies.
+The real solution is to increase — not decrease — access to sex education and affordable birth control.